Loweredgames/Ant-Farm-Remasterd-Unofficial/README.md

 _Since it is a very old map there are some missing resources and problems in the world but it is fully playable._

+## If you have any problems, please report it here:https://github.com/Loweredgames/Ant-Farm-Remasterd/issues